 Emerging dramatically from the lush plains of Sri Lanka’s ‘Cultural Triangle’, one cannot miss the entrance to the Dambulla Cave Temple as you ride along the Old King’s Route.
 Crowned by a gaudy, gigantic golden Buddha, the largest and best preserved cave complex on the ‘Teardrop Isle’ rises to over 1,000 feet above sea level.
 Leaving the bikes at the base of complex, look beyond the kitsch exterior as you make your way up the stairs and along the gentle slope of Dambulla Rock from where you can access the five cave shrines.
 These UNESCO protected cave temples are decorated with intricate rock paintings and carvings, and house some 157 Buddhist statues.
 The complex, a sacred pilgrimage site for more than 22 centuries, is one of the most outstanding examples of religious art anywhere on the island.

-Related trip - Cycle The Backroads Of Sri Lanka
+Taking you there – Cycle The Backroads Of Sri Lanka